pivotal-cf/docs-pks/proxies.hbs.md

 In addition, Tanzu Kubernetes Grid Integrated Edition proxy settings apply to the TKGI API instance.
 When an Tanzu Kubernetes Grid Integrated Edition operator creates a Kubernetes cluster, the TKGI API VM behind a proxy is able to manage NSX objects on the standard network.

-You can also proxy outgoing HTTP/HTTPS traffic from Ops Manager and the BOSH Director so that all Tanzu Kubernetes Grid Integrated Edition components use the same proxy service.
+You can also proxy outgoing HTTP/HTTPS traffic from {{ vars.platform_name }} and the BOSH Director so that all Tanzu Kubernetes Grid Integrated Edition components use the same proxy service.

 The following diagram illustrates the network architecture: